darrylhein/proophessor/docs/tutorial/introduction.md

 Instead of one service, we have two separate services one for handling the write action and one for handling the query.
 Note that `CreateUserHandler::createUser(): void` no longer returns the new user object.
 The method signature follows a basic rule of CQRS:
-**Write operations don't have a return value**
+**Write operations don't have a return value.**

 While this looks like overkill, it enables you to design write and read sides independent of each other.
-Let's look at a read-optimized `UserFinder`
+Let's look at a read-optimized `UserFinder`:

 ```php
 <?php